CrypticSignal/video-quality-metrics/README.md

 *(VMAF is calculated by default unless the `-dqs` argument is specified).*

-# You want to trancode a video and calculate the quality achieved with different CRF values OR presets:
+# You want to transcode a video and calculate the quality achieved with different CRF values OR presets:
 There are two options:

 1. **Calculate the quality achieved with different CRF values:**